What Is a KGMID (Google Knowledge Graph ID)?

 There are numerous ways to find and determine the correct kgmid.
 Some are simple, but some require a little bit of searching.

-Viewing the Page Source
+1) Find a kgmid using the Page Source

-By either right-clicking or using Ctrl+U to view the page source, you can find a kgmid this way.
+When you see a Knowledge Panel, by either right-clicking or using Ctrl+U to view the page source, you can find a kgmid this way.

 After the page loads, you can find the Knowledge Graph ID by searching for either /g/ or /m/.
 Now, this will return multiple results so in order to make sure you have found the right one, you need to find this little sequence here: null, \x22.
 The sequence after that is your kgmid, which leads to the next \x22.